devanarayananSB/Music-App/README.md

 ---

 ## **Features**
 - 🎵 **Music Library**: Access and manage your personal collection of songs.
-- 🔍 **Discover Music**: Explore trending tracks and curated playlists.
 - 🎧 **Seamless Playback**: Enjoy high-quality music with an intuitive player.
 - 🌐 **Cross-Platform Support**: Works on both Android and iOS devices.